jamiemacdonald04/Kubectl-in-Kubernetes-Complete-Guide/Set/kubectl-set-subject.md

-# kubectl set
+# kubectl set subject

-## Environment

-Lets expore setting the subject of a role binding
+The `kubectl set subject` command is used to update the user, group, or service account in a role binding or cluster role binding.

 ```shell
 # subject